apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### enable_outfile_to_local

-Default：false
+Default: false

 Whether to allow the outfile function to export the results to the local disk.

 ### enable_access_file_without_broker

-Default：false
+Default: false

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 This config is used to try skip broker when access bos or other cloud storage via broker

 ### enable_bdbje_debug_mode

-Default：false
+Default: false

 If set to true, FE will be started in BDBJE debug mode

 ### enable_alpha_rowset

-Default：false
+Default: false

 Whether to support the creation of alpha rowset tables.
 The default is false and should only be used in emergency situations,  this config should be remove in some future version

 ### enable_http_server_v2

-Default：The default is true after the official 0.14.0 version is released, and the default is false before
+Default: The default is true after the official 0.14.0 version is released, and the default is false before

 HTTP Server V2 is implemented by SpringBoot.
 It uses an architecture that separates the front and back ends.
 Only when httpv2 is enabled can users use the new front-end UI interface.

 ### jetty_server_acceptors

-Default：2
+Default: 2

 ### jetty_server_selectors

-Default：4
+Default: 4

 ### jetty_server_workers

-Default：0
+Default: 0

 With the above three parameters, Jetty's thread architecture model is very simple, divided into acceptors, selectors and workers three thread pools.
 Acceptors are responsible for accepting new connections, and then hand them over to selectors to process the unpacking of the HTTP message protocol, and finally workers process the request.
 The first two thread pools adopt a non-blocking model, and one thread can handle the read and write of many sockets, so the number of thread pools is small.